Now recruiting students for the Fall 2018 Cohort

 On Wednesday, September 6, 2017, we celebrated the 18 students who make up the inaugural cohort of the Honors College.
-The students were welcomed into the college and received their laptops at a special ceremony.
+The students were welcomed into the college and received complimentary laptops at a special ceremony.
 View photos from the event in the Inaugural Celebration photo gallery.
-Congratulations, scholars!
+Congratulations, the Honors College Scholars!

 The Honors College faculty consists of award-winning, exceptionally caring professors.
 In addition to intellectually engaging courses which are designed to nurture critical thinking and independent in-depth exploration of meaningful concepts and current issues, students enjoy exciting co-curricular opportunities, such as summer study abroad at Cambridge University in England, academic publications, conferences/symposia, internships, and numerous leadership and applied learning options.
 The intimate 18-student-cohort concept fosters camaraderie and long-term friendships.